cirospat/newproject/docs/developer.rst

 :Authors: Me; Myself; I

+.. sidebar:: argomento
+    :subtitle: sotto argomento

+    This is a sidebar.
+It is for text outside the flow of the main text.
+This is a sidebar.
+It is for text outside the flow of the main text.

+    .. rubric:: This is a rubric inside a sidebar Sidebars often appears beside the main text with a border and background color.

 :guilabel:`Qualche azione`  viene renderizzata così come la leggi, ma la devi scrivere così: ``:guilabel:`Qualche azione```

 :class:`nero` viene renderizzata così come la leggi, ma la devi scrivere così: ``:class:`nero```